This page was last updated on March 9th, 2022

 Madurodam - The Hague

 Madurodam has been a favorite for locals and visitors alike for decades.
-We visited the park since we were little and still love to go once in a while.
+I've visited the park since I was little and still love to go once in a while.
+If you plan to visit you can buy your entrance ticket for Madurodam here.

 Madurodam is a miniature city in The Hague that is home to the most famous buildings and structures of Holland, all at scale.
 It’s beautifully done and interactive.

-Our fondest memories as a kid were inserting small coins in some of the objects, and things started happening, like at the funfair.
-You can explore the park now from home with this well-done drone video of WonderLiv:
+My fondest memories as a kid was to insert small coins in some of the objects, and things started to move and come to life, like the funfair.
+You can explore the park from home with this well-done drone video of WonderLiv:

 Length: 2 minutes